 What used to be the domain of expensive dedicated products is fast becoming a standardised workflow, supported by huge bets from Cloud services providers.
 This, together with access to cheap, powerful hardware, is driving a reduction in costs and complexity of AI implementations, enabling organisations to efficiently deploy computer vision tools targeted at their unique challenges.

-In this article, we’ll help tech-oriented business leaders identify applications for AI-driven computer vision, in particular, those real-time applications that are enabled by the new generation of powerful and accelerated AI hardware.
+In this article, I’ll help tech-oriented business leaders identify applications for AI-driven computer vision, in particular, those real-time applications that are enabled by the new generation of powerful and accelerated AI hardware.

 - What are potential applications?